theredpea/theredpea.github.io/_posts/2023-03-01-translating-subtitle-merger-from-python-to-rust.markdown

 So the Python tendency for code to collapse onto a single line makes our generator expression and filter/map functions **less readable** -- I think the original generator function (using the `yield` keyword) is best.
 These considerations should influence our Rust translation.
 The [Rust book talks about the concept of readability](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#handling-potential-failure-with-result):

  > However, one long line is difficult to read, so it’s best to divide it.
 It’s often wise to **introduce a newline and other whitespace** to help break up long lines when you call a method with the .method_name() syntax.

+So let's revisit our function.
+With the helps of questions like ["most efficient way to filter Lines<BufReader<File>>"](https://users.rust-lang.org/t/most-efficient-way-to-filter-lines-bufreader-file-based-on-multiple-criteria/74141) and ["how to read, filter, and modify lines from a file"](https://stackoverflow.com/a/30329127/1175496), I came up with this translation:

 #### Translating `read_files`
 ...TODO...